issalig/misc/cpcz80adventures.md

 For this example I will use code borrowed from USIFAC card and we will write our HELLO.BAS directly from asm.
 (USIFAC is a Serial interface board and much more.
 Take a look at https://www.cpcwiki.eu/forum/amstrad-cpc-hardware/usifac-iimake-your-pc-or-usb-stick-an-hdd-for-amstrad-access-dsk-and-many-more!/)

-BASIC program start at &170
+BASIC programs start at &170 (see memory table above).

 ```asm
 data_size equ 39                            ; size of BASIC file, we know it is 39 bytes